karani12/SudokuValidator/README.md

 The concept of threading and concurrency are very important in understanding some concepts in software engineering.

-> A thread is basically a unit of work in a cpu
+> A thread is basically a unit of work of cpu utilization

 - Multicore systems allow for parallelism i.e multiple threads making progress simultaneously.
 - Single core systems allow for concurrency when multiple threads are making progress.